Code-Institute-Submissions/function_band/README.md

 - The video within the About Us section was sourced from Youtube.
 The original performers are with The Function Band - [The Function Band Live at The Savoy](https://youtu.be/nNy0-O26NIQ)

-The code is original to me, however I have gained inspiration from previous mini projects that were compelted with Code Institute:
+The code is original to me, however I have gained inspiration from previous mini projects that were completed with Code Institute:

-[The Love Running Project](https://repl.it/@AprilHa/Love-Running) - This was as a mini project with guided instructions from [Code Institute](https://codeinstitute.net/):
+[The Love Running Project](https://repl.it/@AprilHa/Love-Running) - This was as a mini project with guided instructions from [Code Institute](https://codeinstitute.net/)

 The Resume Project - This mini project with the use of Bootstrap 4 was a guided instructed series from Code Institute.
-I've outlined in my comments in which features I have gained inspiration in my code from.

 ### Media
 The photos within the project are not of my own, but were sourced from other band sites: